daahyun/daahyun.github.io/_portfolio/example.md

 • Metaphoric design

-The design motif of TRIPLE is from a globe.
+The design motif of tr*i*ple is from a globe.
 When a user spins the globe, the globe lights up and the journey begins.
-It will make the user more immersed in virtual travel.
-TRIPLE is designed not too reminiscent of a specific country or region.
+It will make the user more immersed in virtual travel. tr*i*ple is designed not too reminiscent of a specific country or region.
 The non-descriptive design with a sphere and transformed cylinders will help limit the user's imagination.

 **Interaction Scenarios**